centau/vide/docs/tut/crash-course/5-effect.md

 # Effects

 Effects are functions that are ran in response to source updates.
-They are called effects because they cause *side-effects* when reacting to source updates.
+They are called effects because they cause *side-effects* when reacting to source updates which are pure.

 Effects are created using `effect()`.